han16/shengtonghan.github.io/_pages/research.md

 </p>

 <span style="font-size:0.8em;">
 Rare variants (RV) are belived to have large effect size and have the potential to explain missing heritability in human complex traits such as autism.
 Rare variant association tests tend to be underpowered due to low allele frequency and heterogeneity of effect size in variant pool.
-We are developing new Bayesian approach to boost the statistical power by partitioning RV into differnt variant groups and leveraging numerous functional annotations.            </span>
+We are developing new Bayesian approach to boost the statistical power by partitioning RV into different variant groups and leveraging numerous functional annotations.            </span>

 ### Collaborators